 The Austrian government appointed the Austrian Diplomat Director General Ambassador Dr. Elisabeth Tichy-Fisslberger as the first National Coordinator on Combating Human Trafficking on 10 March 2009.
 Ambassador Tichy-Fisslberger is also the chair of the Task Force on Combating Human Trafficking.

 Each year the Austrian government organizes public events on the occasion of the EU-Anti-Trafficking Day (18 October).
-The next event will take place on 20 October 2014 at the Diplomatic Academy in Vienna.
+The last Event took place on 14 October 2015 at the Diplomatic Academy in Vienna.
 The Austrian Task Force developed an exhibition for schools "Human Trafficking - Slavery of the 21 century" which is also presented at public events.

 The importance of global and international cooperation in combating human trafficking cannot be stressed enough.
 The United Nations, in particular the Vienna-based Office on Drugs and Crime (UNODC), the OSCE, the International Organization for Migration (IOM), the Council of Europe and the European Union make important contributions in this respect.
 Austria supports these organizations in their efforts to combat human trafficking.